ftes/clickr-rails/README.md

 **For teachers:**
 - Give oral grades based on the response data, rather than a gut feeling.
-- Spend no more taking notes on student participation after or during each lesson.
+- Spend less time taking notes on student participation after or during each lesson.

 **For students:**
-- See how your participation immediately improves your oral grade.
+- Immediate visual confirmation that your participation improves your oral grade.
+- Continuously reflect on your participation.

 ## Features